numaproj/numaflow/docs/user-guide/user-defined-functions/reduce/reduce.md

 Reduce is one of the most commonly used abstractions in a stream processing pipeline to define aggregation functions on a stream of data.
-It is the reduce feature that helps us solve problems like "performs a summary operation(such as counting the number of occurrence of a key, yielding user login frequencies), etc."Since the input an unbounded stream (with infinite entries), we need an additional parameter to convert the unbounded problem to a bounded problem and provide results on that.
+It is the reduce feature that helps us solve problems like "performs a summary operation(such as counting the number of occurrences of a key, yielding user login frequencies), etc. "Since the input is an unbounded stream (with infinite entries), we need an additional parameter to convert the unbounded problem to a bounded problem and provide results on that.
 That bounding condition is "time", eg, "number of users logged in per minute".
 So while processing an unbounded stream of data, we need a way to group elements into finite chunks using time.
-To build these chunks the reduce function is applied to the set of records produced using the concept of [windowing](./windowing/windowing.md).
+To build these chunks, the reduce function is applied to the set of records produced using the concept of [windowing](./windowing/windowing.md).

 ## Reduce Pseudo code